Philosophy of Leadership for Church Ministry

 Authentic Leadership

 Authentic leadership is another theory consistent with a biblical model of leadership.
-Northouse writes that, “authentic leadership is about the authenticity of leaders and their leadership” (p.
+Northouse writes that “authentic leadership is about the authenticity of leaders and their leadership” (p.
 197).
-While transformational leadership focuses on the development of people, authentic leadership focuses on leaders themselves.
+While transformational leadership focuses on developing people, authentic leadership focuses on leaders themselves.
 Specifically, it seeks to encourage a type of leadership that followers can trust.
-There are two approaches to this leadership theory, a practical approach and a theoretical approach.
-While theoretical approach has value, the practical approach most closely resembles a biblical model.
+There are two approaches to this leadership theory: a practical approach and a theoretical approach.
+While the theoretical approach has value, the practical approach most closely resembles a biblical model.

 The practical approach “focuses on the characteristics of authentic leaders” (Northouse, 2019, p.
 199), and was developed by Bill George.